joblinours/Mya/README.md

 # MYA Ransomware - README

+##WARNING:
+This is a school project.
+It is strictly prohibited to use this code for any malicious purposes.
+The only permitted use is for educational purposes.
+Additionally, the code may not function perfectly, and we are not responsible for any data loss or destruction caused by its use.

 ## Overview
 The MYA ransomware solution consists of two separate C files: `server.c` and `mya.c`.
 The ransomware encrypts files and sends the encryption key to a remote server for secure storage.
 It also supports decryption by providing the correct key and initialization vector (IV).